nathansoum/nathansoum/README.md

 <div style="display: flex">
 <p style="font-size: 16px">
-  An aspiring Full-Stack Developer who graduated from the UPENN LPS Coding Bootcamp.<br /> Currently, I am building passion projects to become a better and become more and more familiar with the world of tech! <br />
+  An aspiring Full-Stack Developer who graduated from the UPENN LPS Coding Bootcamp.<br /> Currently, I am building passion projects to become a better developer and become more and more familiar with the world of tech! <br />
   Feel free to look around and I'm always open to any advice or tips to become a better developer!
 </p>
 </div>